-Each day, about 25 Canadians are diagnosed with brain tumours, according to the Canadian Cancer Society.
+Each day, about 27 Canadians are diagnosed with brain tumours, according to the Brain Tumour Foundation of Canada.

 Neuro-oncologists Dr. James Perry and Dr. Sarah Ironside share four things you should know about brain tumours.